bullmoose20/Quickstart/README.md

 pip install -r requirements.txt --ignore-installed
 ```

-## Detailed Steps if the high-level instructions are not clear enough
+## Low-Level Installation Instructions

-### Installation Steps for Windows :
+### Windows:

-At the end of this you will end up with side by side installs of Kometa and Quickstart:
+After following this guide, you will have side-by-side installations of Kometa and Quickstart:

 ```
 c:\this\dir\has\Kometa
 c:\this\dir\has\Quickstart
 ```

-1. Ensure git and python are installed.
+1. Ensure Git and Python are installed.

 Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 Python: https://www.python.org/downloads/windows/

-2.  `git clone` Kometa and switch to preferred branch (nightly, develop, master) (no need to do more at this point as Quickstart will perform the other steps automatically).
+2.  `git clone` Kometa and switch to your preferred branch (nightly, develop, master).
+You do not need to do more at this point; Quickstart will perform the other steps automatically.

-Open up a command prompt and run this (pick your directory and checkout nightly, develop, or master)
+Open a Command Prompt window and run the following (choose your directory and branch):

 ```
 cd c:\this\dir\has